 Canadia Bank is the largest bank in Cambodia, with over $6.5B in assets, $388M in Gross Revenue and 60 branches, 161 ATMs, and over 3,000 employees.

-Mäd has a strong working relationship with Canadia Bank and their senior executive team, having helped on several key initiatives and having at least one project running with their team at any given time, which is unsurprising as our strategy is built on creating close and long-lasting client relationships than span years and add tangible value to their business.
+Mäd has a strong working relationship with Canadia Bank and their senior executive team, having helped on several key initiatives and having at least one project running with their team at any given time, which is unsurprising as our strategy is built on creating close and long-lasting client relationships that span years and add tangible value to their business.

-This Canadia Bank website project had been attempted several times in the past with the usual problems that these type of redesigns encounter: long time frames, a lack of a design-centric approach, and a strong focus on IT or backend services instead of customer experience.
+This Canadia Bank website project had been attempted several times in the past with the usual problems that these types of redesigns encounter: long time frames, a lack of a design-centric approach, and a strong focus on IT or backend services instead of customer experience.

 Before we jump into how we made this happen, it's worth taking the time to review the old website, that had been in continuous use for over ten years.